rmukh/spherical_ridgelets/README.md

 # Advanced users

 ## Speed
 All cmake files created in a way that during the building cmake will automatically determine if you have *OpenMP* installed and use it during compilation.
 This gives a significant speedup.
-So, if you don't have it installed, consider its installation.
+So, if you don't have OpenMP support, we reccomend you to use gcc compiler with OpenMP.
 [Google](https://www.google.com/) and [this page](https://www.openmp.org/resources/openmp-compilers-tools/) are excellent sources of information on *OpenMP*.
 Also, it detects and builds the package with supported CPU features like SSE, AVX, etc.

 By default *-nspl* parameter is computed in a way which provides the highest possible level of parallelization for that implementation.
 It was tested on Intel CPUs.
 If you feel that the default value is not optimal for your case, feel free to experiment with that parameter.
 You can increase default value of *-nspl* to reduce RAM consumption.